Jovan Avakumović: Biography

 Born in Belgrade, a descendant of a respected Serbian merchant family of Baba-Dudići, Avakumović was a nephew of General and Royal Regent Jovan Belimarković.
-He graduated from the University of Belgrade Faculty of Law, and studied law and state science (1862–1868) in Germany, French, and Switzerland.
+He graduated from the University of Belgrade Faculty of Law, and studied law and state science (1862–1868) in Germany, France, and Switzerland.
 He was a member of the Liberal Party.

 In 1873 he was appointed the First Secretary of Cassation, and in 1875 mayor of Belgrade, then head of the police department of the Ministry of the Interior in the Liberal government of Stevča Mihailović until 1880.
 That year he briefly became a justice minister in the cabinet of Jovan Ristić, but already in October the same year, the government fell and he was replaced by the Progressive Milan Piroćanac.
 In 1881–1887 he was a judge in the Court of cassation.
 In 1887 he was briefly Minister of Justice in Liberal-Radikal coalition government but resigned from the end of the year when the radicals formed a cabinet.
 Avakumović became operational head of the Liberal party and the opposition leader.
 Liberals then used tactics to oppose the ruling Radicals.